The Minority Report: Synopsis

 Anderton is arrested and both he and Lisa, as his accomplice, are scheduled for penal transportation to another planet.
-Before they leave Earth, Anderton explains to Ed Witwer his reasoning for shooting Kaplan.
-After obtaining the precog reports, he realized that all three were "minority reports" in a way because each described three entirely different situations, rather than a single situation with two possible outcomes.
-It dawned on Anderton that each report after the first was biased by him having knowledge of the prior reports.
-The first report suggested that he would kill Kaplan to prevent Precrime from being discredited and shut down.
-The second report suggested that, after reading the first report, he would decide not to shoot Kaplan in order to avoid arrest.
-The third report suggested that Kaplan was planning to discredit Precrime in order to enact a state of emergency and martial law, resulting in a military coup in which the Army would replace Precrime, leading Anderton to the decision that he had to assassinate Kaplan after all.
-Viewing this as the lesser of two evils, Anderton decided to follow the path predicted in that third report and kill Kaplan.
-The entire situation has thus become a self-fulfilling prophecy.
-As Anderton and Lisa are about to be transported, Anderton warns Ed Witwer, who has nervously inherited Anderton's job, that the same predicament could happen at any time to Witwer too.
+Before they leave Earth, Anderton explains to Witwer his reasoning for shooting Kaplan.
+After obtaining the three precog reports, he discovered that each of them predicted a different outcome.
+He further realized that the reports had not been generated simultaneously, and that each had been affected by his knowledge of all preceding ones.
+The first indicated that he would kill Kaplan in order to prevent Precrime from being discredited and shut down; the second predicted that, after reading the first, he would decide to not kill Kaplan.
+According to the third report, Kaplan had planned to discredit Precrime in order to enact a state of emergency and martial law, resulting in a military coup in which the Army would replace Precrime.
+Wanting to preserve the status quo, Anderton decided to fulfill the prediction and assassinate Kaplan rather than letting his own innocence destroy the system he helped create.
+The entire situation thus became a self-fulfilling prophecy.
+As Anderton and Lisa are about to be transported, Anderton warns Witwer, who has nervously inherited Anderton's job, that the same predicament could happen to him at any time.